rjshvjy/puvi/.dev-index/code_usage_report.md

   - ... and 20 more

 ### database
-- Used by modules: masters_crud, material_writeoff, masters_common, traceability, sku_production, blending, cost_management, system_config
+- Used by modules: system_config, blending, traceability, material_writeoff, masters_crud, cost_management, sku_production, masters_common
 - Files: 8
 - Functions using this table:
   - generate_batch_traceable_code in puvi-backend/puvi-backend-main/utils/traceability.py